Nanolat/sotopless-octopress/source/index.markdown

 What?
 -----
 SoTopless is a leaderboard server that supports 100M users per server.
-It supports REST API using HTTP protocol, and C++ client API for Android, iOS, and Windows platform.
+It supports REST API using HTTP protocol, and C++/Java client SDK for Android, iOS, and Windows platform.

 Following is the list of features :